-The following components are part of the ACT considerations for ACT Policing costs to the Territory in 2009-2010:
+The following components are part of the ACT considerations for ACT Policing costs to the Territory in 2010-2011:

-- (a) ACT Budgeted Full-Time Equivalents (FTE) of 905 FTE (807 FTE plus 98 FTE (enabling)) = \$131,870,000.
-In addition, a further \$160,000 is provided for additional Repairs and Maintenance in 2009-10. - (b) Annual ACT Policing budget determined by annual budget outcomes with costings for any additional police calculated on level of police officer's experience and skill to perform task.
+- (a) ACT Budgeted Full-Time Equivalents (FTE) of 926 FTE (826 FTE plus 100 FTE (enabling)) = \$138,575,000.
+(Noting that there has been an increase in enabling FTE of two since financial year 2009-10.
+This notional increase is calculated based on the enabling funding provided as part of new initiatives for ACT Policing.) - (b) Annual ACT Policing budget determined by annual budget outcomes with costings for any additional police calculated on level of police officer's experience and skill to perform task.
 The budgeted figure includes enabling services and incorporates the equalisation contribution for Police provided in the ACT GST pool.
-5